IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 * The tests MUST be completed by a designated representative of the member organization and you must agree that there is no misrepresentation or manipulation of the results in the submitted report.
 * You MUST submit your report via the Caliper Certification Service.

-## <a name="profileConformance"></a>3.0 Metric Profile Certification
+## <a name="profileConformance"></a>3.0 Sensor Metric Profile Certification

 As described more fully in the [Caliper 1.1 specification](#caliperSpec) the Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
-Each profile provides a domain-specific set of terms for describing common user interactions. . . .
+Each profile provides a domain-specific set of terms for describing common user interactions.

-Each Caliper profile is also a unit of certification.  \[TODO\] . . . .
+Each Caliper profile is also a unit of certification for Caliper [Sensor](#sensorDef) implementations.
+Any given Sensor may apply for certification for one or more of the Caliper Metric Profiles.
+In the subsections below, the Minimum Conformance and Restrictions sections specified for each Profile defines the corresponding conformance criteria in detail.

+The data emitted by a Sensor MUST conform to the syntactical restrictions defined in [Data Interchange Format](#dataFormat).
-Certain [Event](#event) properties are required and MUST be specified.
+Note that for all profiles, certain [Event](#event) properties are required and MUST be specified.
 Required properties include `id`, `type`, `actor`, `action`, `object` and `eventTime`.
 All other [Event](#event) properties are considered optional and need not be referenced.
 Adherence to the rules associated with each property referenced is mandatory.
 Each [Entity](#entity) participating in the [Event](#event) MUST be expressed either as an object or as a string corresponding to the [Entity](#entity) [IRI](#iriDef).
 The `action` vocabulary is limited to the supported actions described in the Caliper specification and no other.

 ### <a name="basicProfile"></a>3.1 Basic Profile